 - Feed in a cool shady place.
-In summertime, my pack refuses to eat before the sun settles down behind the tree tops, but will gladly dive into their dishes once it cools off.
+In the summertime, my pack refuses to eat before the sun settles down behind the treetops, but will gladly dive into their dishes once it cools off.

 - Avoid feeding fatty meats and warming foods.
 That includes not only certain meat types, but also warming herbs and spices, oatmeal, etc.